2021 will be a year of continued change in the digital marketing space. Here are seven trends to leverage.

 1. Authentic content marketing is on the rise.

-Content marketing isn't anything new, but it remains and continues to be a good marketing tool for small businesses tight on money.
+For small businesses that are tight on money, providing authentic content is a powerful marketing tool.
 By adding a blog to your website, you can create interest in your products while establishing your brand as a thought leader in the industry.
 Writing about topics that interest your customers is a great way to build brand awareness and customer loyalty.
-By showing you care about more than just selling to your customers, you'll build trust.
+By showing you care about more than a sale to your audience, you can build trust.

 2. Demand for chatbots is increasing.

-According to a survey from Capterra, 65 percent of U.S. millennials want to use chatbots when engaging with brands.
-Yet most small businesses surveyed weren't using the technology.
-As customers continue to move online, you want to create the best online customer experience possible.
-A chatbot running on your website ensures that customers can have their basic questions answered at all hours of the day or night, even if you're focused on different tasks.
+According to Salesforce, 69% of U.S. consumers prefer using chatbots when engaging with brands, since it often yields a speedy response.
+Yet most small business owners surveyed said they didn't use the technology.
+A chatbot running on your website can answer customers' basic questions at all hours of the day or night, even if you're focused on different tasks.

 3. Voice search is gaining traction.

-With mobile devices and voice services, like Amazon's Alexa, continuing to rise in popularity, voice search is becoming more widely used.
-If your business is online, there's a chance people will find your website or content marketing materials via voice search in 2019 and beyond.
+With mobile devices and voice services, like Amazon's Alexa, increasing in popularity, voice search is one area where your small business can stand out among your competitors.
+If your business is online, there's an increasing chance people will find your website or content marketing materials via voice search in 2021 and beyond.

 "A few years ago, we had to adapt to the growing use of mobile," said Chris Hornak, owner of Blog Hands.
-"And now, according to Google, mobile searches are over 50 percent [of searches.]
-Marketers will need to begin adapting to voice searches, which currently make up 20 percent of mobile searches, and that's expected to continue its growth similarly to how mobile has."
+"And now, according to Google, mobile searches are over 50% [of searches.]
+Marketers will need to begin adapting to voice searches, which currently make up 20% of mobile searches, and that's expected to continue its growth similarly to how mobile has."

-From Hornak's perspective as a digital marketing specialist with an expertise in creating blog content for small businesses, organizations with blogs or content streams need to alter their plans of attack.
+From Hornak's perspective as a digital marketing specialist and having expertise in creating blog content for small businesses, organizations with blogs or content streams need to alter their plans of attack.

 4. Data analytics remain crucial for success.

-Any company with an online presence knows the importance of using customer data to inform business decisions.
-Most brands are beginning to make data analytics a priority, but marketers still have a ways to go, said Curtis Tingle, CMO of intelligent media delivery company Valassis, when we interviewed him in 2017.
-His remarks hold true for 2019.
+Most brands make data analytics a priority, but marketers still have a ways to go, said Curtis Tingle, senior vice president of product for intelligent media delivery company Valassis.

 Access to data for companies goes well beyond basic demographics, Tingle said.
 Now brands can access consumers' online and offline media behaviors and preferences, locations throughout the day, purchase history, promotion sensitivity, etc. This, he said, allows you to customize messages, images and offers across channels, even at the household level.